WHO PAYS FOR A DIVORCE IN TEXAS?

 Paying for a Divorce in Texas

 You’ve been served with a Petition for Divorce.
 It’s not an easy time.
-What makes it worse is not knowing how you can pay for an attorney to protect you.
-There are joint bank accounts and joint credit cards, but can you use those?
+What makes it worse is not knowing how you can pay for an attorney to protect you during the divorce.

 There are always exceptions.
 For instance, pre-marital agreements can change the overall rules.
 They can change community property into the separate property of one or the other spouse and can do the same with community debt.
 Other things can mean something which originally looks like community property is actually separate property, like a gift or an inheritance.